 15.33 Section 21(5) of the PDPA provides that if an organisation is able to provide the individual with his personal data and other information requested under section 21(1) without the personal data of other information excluded under sections 21(2), 21(3) and 21(4), the organisation must provide the individual access to the requested personal data and other information without the personal data or other information excluded.
-For example, if the personal data requested by the individual also contains personal data of other individual(s), an organisation should consider if it is able to provide the requested personal data without the personal data of the other individuals, such as by masking out the personal data of other individual(s) before providing the personal data requested by the individual.
+Organisations may request information about the purpose of the access request so that it can consider if it is able to provide the requested personal data without the personal data of the other individuals, such as by masking out the personal data of other individual(s) before providing the personal data requested by the individual.

-&lt;sup>41 Paragraphs (c) and (d) do not apply to any user activity data about, or any user-provided data from, the individual who made the request despite such data containing personal data about another individual.
+41 Paragraphs (c) and (d) do not apply to any user activity data about, or any user-provided data from, the individual who made the request despite such data containing personal data about another individual.

-&lt;sup>42 The term "national interest" is defined in section 2(1) of the PDPA as including national defence, national security, public security, the maintenance of essential services and the conduct of international affairs.
+42 The term "national interest" is defined in section 2(1) of the PDPA as including national defence, national security, public security, the maintenance of essential services and the conduct of international affairs.